 Do not adjust the mirror while the vehicle is moving.
-It may cause the driver to mishandle the vehicle and an accident may occur resulting in death or serious injuries.
+It may cause the driver to mishandle the vehicle and an accident may occur resulting in personal injuries.

 -Rear view mirror remote control

 To adjust the rear view mirror, simply operate the control lever.